TomoGuide/TomoGuide.github.io/docs/03-tutorial/index.md

 ## Tomogram Reconstruction

 Once all the tilt-series images are aligned and cleaned up, the software combines them to form a 3D “tomogram,” which is essentially a 3D picture of your sample.

 ## Post-processing

-- **Deconvolution / Denoising**: Specialized methods refine the 3D data by enhancing details and reducing noise, similar to using a ‘sharpen’ or ‘denoise’ filter on a standard image—only adapted for three dimensions.
+- **Deconvolution / Denoising**: Specialised methods refine the 3D data by enhancing details and reducing noise, similar to using a ‘sharpen’ or ‘denoise’ filter on a standard image, only adapted for three dimensions.
 This is used to make the tomograms pleasant to “human” eyes.
 - **CTF Correction**: You use the previously estimated CTF information to correct for the lens distortions in your final 3D tomogram, improving the overall quality and clarity.
 This is especially important for STA and automated particle picking.